Food Pantry volunteering – a great idea for all ages!

 Some examples:

-Typically it takes only 2-4 hours on a given day for any volunteering activity.
-Some volunteers can work only a day or two a month, others work several days each week.
-If you like interacting with people, and have basic computer skills, consider becoming an interviewer or receptionist.
-If you have an SUV or pick up truck, consider helping us with our daily grocery or box pickups.
-If you just want to help the low-income residents of Oconee County (and enjoy some good friendship) volunteer to help sort, pack and distribute food.
+Typically volunteers spend 4 hours weekly on their assigned duty.
+Some volunteers work only a day or two a month, while others work several days each week.
+If you like interacting with people and have basic computer skills, consider becoming an interviewer or receptionist.
+If you have an SUV or pick up truck, consider helping us with our daily grocery or box pickups through our local retail rescue program with area stores.
+If you just want to help the low-income residents of Oconee County (and enjoy good friendship) volunteer to help sort, pack and distribute food.

 volunteerspot1